-The Group actively participated in social welfare.
-In order to help the rural schools and students in poor areas with limited access to outside information and lack of books for reading, the Group donated "Green & Shine Bookstore" to four rural schools through Beijing Green & Shine Foundation (a public charity focusing on the basic education of the underdeveloped areas in China) during the year.
-The Group's employees also went to Guizhou and Hunan as volunteers to participate this "Green & Shine Bookstore" charity trip.
+The Group focuses on community development, actively participates in social welfare and is committed to promoting social harmony as an enterprise.
+In order to help the rural schools and students in poor areas with limited access to outside information and lack of books for reading, the Group donated bookstores to two rural schools in Luodian County, Qiannan Buyi and Miao Autonomous Prefecture through Beijing Green & Shine Foundation (a public charity focusing on the basic education of the underdeveloped areas in China) during the year.
+The Group's employees also participated into this "Green & Shine Bookstore" charity trip as volunteers.